 How cool was that, I thought.
 The servers were always nice, sure, but … yeah, I think this was when I could finally shake the “never been kissed by a cute girl” aspersion.

 This is getting a little emotional.
 One second.

 The other memory was the time I ate two one-pound Galley Busters back-to-back in less than an hour, AND the fries.
 The cook that night signed a ketchup bottle and let me take it home with me.
 I didn’t eat or poop for two days.
 There might still be some of this inside of me.

 I have my Anchor Bar stories.
 Tower Avenue is … different now.
-The place my buddy Zach and I would play pool for hours, the place my wife and I would go during our lunch breaks to pal around and canoodle, has been closed for some time.
-The Palace Bar, where my buddy Corey and I go with our pack, had its roof cave in and has since re-opened.
+My Lucky’s, the poll hall at which my buddy Zach and I would play pool for hours, the place my wife and I would go during our lunch breaks to pal around and canoodle, has been closed for some time.
+The Palace Bar, where my buddy Corey and I went with our pack, had its roof cave in and has since re-opened.
 Stargate, where the bro-iest bros and the bravest underaged girls converged over kamikazes and vodka-somethings, has been replaced by something called The Board Room.
 Very little remains of the Tower Avenue I knew, besides the Anchor Bar.